Wedding Day Timeline Advice From A Photographer

 Family Photos | ~30 Minutes

-It’s helpful to have a family shot list so your photographer can ensure all the key combinations are captured.
-A general rule is to aim for 5 family photos with the bride’s side and another 5 with the groom’s side.
-If you choose not to take family photos before the ceremony, plan to take them right after to keep guests from wandering off.
+Have a family shot list ready so your photographer can capture all the important combinations efficiently.
+A good guideline is about 5 groupings per side.
+If you’re not doing family photos before the ceremony, plan to take them right after at the ceremony location—before guests wander off.

 Wedding party in formal attire poses together in color photo at indoor venue.